The Sustainable Communities Initiative

-Safe, affordable housing is at the center of all healthy, vibrant communities.
-The Sustainable Communities Initiative encourages cross-sector collaboration and thinks holistically about solutions to truly address the housing affordability crisis.
-When we do, not only will we help create a stronger U.S. housing market, but millions more American homeowners and renters will be able to access housing in thriving communities — affordably and equitably.
+That’s why the Sustainable Communities Initiative is collaborating across sectors to address this growing problem and find innovative solutions that improve resident outcomes.
+When we do, not only will we help create a stronger U.S. housing market, but millions more homeowners and renters will be able to access housing in sustainable communities — affordably and equitably.